-Table 2-3: Off-shore wind capacity targets by states on the Eastern Seaboard (Data Source: DOE [22])
+Table 2-3: Off-shore wind capacity targets and mandates (Data Source: DOE [21, 22])

-A 21 MW demonstration project, the Icebreaker, is being developed jointly by Lake Erie Energy Development Corporation and Fred Olsen Corporation in Lake Erie offshore near Cleveland, Ohio.
-The project will study the challenges unique to offshore wind projects in fresh water bodies such as fresh water ice and interaction with migratory birds [23].
+A 21 MW demonstration project, the Icebreaker, has been under consideration for development by Lake Erie Energy Development Corporation and Fred Olsen Corporation in Lake Erie offshore near Cleveland, Ohio.
+The project would study the challenges unique to offshore wind projects in freshwater bodies such as freshwater ice and interaction with migratory birds.
+The project has faced significant headwinds and its implementation seems less likely to succeed after the Ohio legislature voted down in 2022 a measure that was meant to help fund the project in [23, 24].